 Maroon Bells: Aspen, Colorado A long time ago, long before I every became a photographer I'd seen a photo in a magazine (Time or NG) of hundreds of photographers lined up in front of a spectacular scene.
 The article noting that the particular landscape was one of the most photographed in the U.S. I distinctly remember the image because it registered as odd, that level of enthusiasm for the art seemed.
-Many years later, I'd find myself sleeping in the back of my SUV in freezing cold temps with an alarm malfunction that lead to a very persistent Australian photographer (Pete) trying to wake me up.
+This year, I'd find myself sleeping in the back of my SUV in freezing cold temps with an alarm malfunction that lead to a very persistent Australian photographer (Pete) trying to wake me up.
 I was so exhausted by this time from traveling all over Az, Utah and Colorado that I didn't even know where I was that particular morning.
 I hurriedly got up, bundled up (didn't help) and stood on the shores of a scene I couldn't see in the pitch of darkness but the I wasn't alone by any means.
 In the complete darkness stood hundreds of other photographers ( I think I counted about 3 female shooters) all milling around and waiting for the sunrise.
 In truth, I was a bit underwhelmed by the sunrise shot but shortly after they ALL left?
 At sunrise as I stood there in disbelief of the sheer amount of bodies, camera gear and electronic noise coming from such an incredible locationâ€¦.then it dawned on me.
 I was in THE exact place, I'd seen all those years ago in the magazine.
 There I was part of the many and bitten by that same enthusiasm !!
 It was an incredible bit of discovery so of course I had to take a photo of it.